-It has clarified how it will assess claims for refunds, accepting all loans over 6 years and more claims in general.
+A month late, in September 2019, a revised version clarified how the Money Shop will assess claims for refunds, accepting all loans over 6 years and more claims in general.
 And it now thinks that more people may apply for a refund than it had factored in.
-So the 80p in the £ refund may turn out to be 14p in the £
+So the 80p in the £ refund may turn out to be 14p in the £.

 The Scheme limits the money ICL will pay to customers who have an affordability complaint – they were given loans they could not repay without hardship or borrowing more money.